 More information on reporting SAEs and tools can be found at the Safety section.

 Participating in a HOVON trial will yield the possibility to participate in the front lines of hematological research.
 But participation also requires resources from you, like the performance of trial related activities, receiving monitors and setting up trial treatment protocols.
 HOVON attempts as far as possible to compensate your site for these efforts.
-What is or is not reimbursed will vary from trial to trial.
-On the trial specific declaration of expenses form you can request reimbursement.
-This is allocated in 2 different tiers:
+What is or is not reimbursed will vary from trial to trial and is determined by treatment guidelines.

-More information on reimbursement can be found at the Reimbursement section.
+More information can be found at the Reimbursement section.